 How To Apply:

-Please email a resume and cover letter to email@example.com.
-Please write "Learning Leader" in the subject line of your email.
+Please fill out the form below.
+Put "Learning Leader" in the Position You're Applying For field.
+Please upload your resume and a cover letter as well.
 Applications submitted without a resume and cover letter will not be considered.
 Only candidates being considered for the position will be contacted.

 Founded in 1981, the NIA Community Services Network is a nonprofit organization dedicated to addressing issues that impact youth, families, and seniors.
 The NIA serves thousands of clients each year through after-school programs, summer day camps, cultural arts opportunities, youth and family counseling services, community assistance, referral services, and senior support programs.